proconsular/Web-Server/README.md

 To me, this project achieved its goal of helping me understand how a basic HTTP server works and what is required.
 This design is not perfect by any means and I never intented this to be *the best code*.
-When I get the chance, I aim to either refactor this project or make a new one with some of the insights I've gathered after completing this project.
+When I get the chance, I aim to either refactor this project or make a new one with some of the insights I've gathered.

 ## Technical Detail